terox/skeleton/README.md

 /home/me/fskeleton/sk/
 └── manifest.js
 ```
+> ***Note***: you can name this file with other name, but you need to remember
+> it when you instantiate the generator.

 You are free to define the internal folder and file structure, like where locate
 templates, assets and other types of files.
 My recommendation is follow some
 methodology.
-You can study and follow or test [fixtures](https://github.com/terox/skeleton/tree/master/test/fixtures).
-For
+You can study and follow our test [fixtures](https://github.com/terox/skeleton/tree/master/test/fixtures).
-example:
+For example:
 ```
 /home/me/fskeleton/sk/
 ├── manifest.js